sftcd/openssl/esnistuff/README.md

 implementation) so, a bit of work to do before I can make another useful FF nightly test...

+- While doing the above, I found a leak on the server side (about 2k/session).
+I've fixed that now but need to go back an re-visit how I handle the array of ``SSL_ESNI`` stuff in general - there are two levels of it, which is one too many:-) There's a FIXME in ssl/esni.c in the comment before ``SSL_esni_enable``.

 - I fixed ``SSL_SESSION_print`` to handle ESNI better by adding covername to ``SSL_SESSION.ext`` IIRC ext.hostname and ext.encservername are handled differently on client and server at the moment.
 Simplest fix is probably to add